byteclubfr/copycast/README.md

 to follow oral instructions and advices, watch demos on the main screen and keep coding their projects simultaneously.

-After only a few hours, the frustration is quite painful : people tend to give up because their project gets broken and they can't follow anymore despite the repeated help of the teacher.
+After only a few hours, the frustration is quite painful: people tend to give up because their project gets broken and they can't follow anymore despite the repeated help of the teacher.